277 days ago

 - Download a Thai dietary restriction card before you go.

-Malaysia offers Indians visa-free access until December 31, 2026 under its Visit Malaysia 2026 campaign.
+Malaysia offers Indians visa-free access until December 31, 2026 under its Visit Malaysia 2026 campaign — confirmed directly on Malaysia's Immigration Department website.
 With Kuala Lumpur's iconic skyline, UNESCO-listed George Town in Penang, and a thriving Indian community, Malaysia stands out as one of the most budget-friendly countries to visit from India in 2026.
 It's especially popular with Gujarati families for its abundance of vegetarian South Indian restaurants and familiar cultural touchpoints.
 A 5-day KL and Penang trip from Ahmedabad fits well under ₹60,000 — making it a firm favourite in any list of cheap international vacations from India.

 5-Day Cost Breakdown